Time icon

 Achieving these goals is only possible with investment and support from the company in terms of:

 Curious about how much companies are offering employees in employee development programs?
-The 2023 Benepass Benefits Benchmarking Guide reveals average contributions for professional enrichment stipends across companies of all sizes and industries.
-In 2023, companies provide an average of $998 in annual stipends, with tech companies and healthcare and life sciences organizations offering the most money.
+The 2024 Benepass Benefits Benchmarking Guide reveals average contributions for professional enrichment stipends across companies of all sizes and industries.
+In 2024, companies provide a median of $1,000 in annual stipends, with tech companies and healthcare and life sciences organizations offering the most money.
 Download the benchmarking guide to learn more about the prevalence of professional development stipends and how companies are designing top-tier programs.

 4. Create scheduled check-ins